 Nobel laureate Shmuel Yosef Agnon is perhaps the most prominent figure of modern Jewish and Hebrew prose.
 Born as Shmuel Yosef Czaczkes in the city of Buczacz in Galicia (now Ukraine), Agnon wrote numerous stories, novellas, and novels, which have become the subject of extensive academic research.

 Agnon’s prose can be characterised as constantly struggling to present modern themes in a classical Jewish form.
 He was committed to the traditional text in all formal aspects: language, genre, style, and even structure.
-And yet he was innovative and ground-breaking, introducing a completely new concept of modern Jewish prose.
+And yet he was innovative and groundbreaking, introducing a completely new concept of modern Jewish prose.
 In his work, he combined realism with fantasy and surreal imagery with harshly ironic criticism of contemporary Jewish society in both Palestine and Europe.
 The traditional tone of his work makes it seem harmonic, even naive; yet, as famous Agnon scholar Baruch Kurzweil has argued, this cover hides a stormy and all-encompassing modernism (1963, 6).

 [agnon1.jpg] [agnon2.jpg]